‘All or nothing for AJ - or it could be the end'

 He became Olympic champion, turned professional and became the undisputed unified cruiserweight champion in a division that was really tough at the time.
 He just dominated.

-Usyk played with Derek Chisora when they fought at heavyweight, just took his time.
+Usyk played with Derek Chisora when they fought at heavyweight - just took his time.
 He's that clever I think he made that contest look close on purpose to get the AJ fight.

 But Usyk is a bigger man now, he's heavier, and that could be a positive or a negative.
 Putting on weight, getting bigger and stronger, affects your speed.
 In boxing, speed kills.
 Speed and reach, in my opinion, are the two major advantages.

-Usyk's got fast hands, his timing and shot selection is like a split second ahead of everybody.
+Usyk's got fast hands, his timing and shot selection is a split second ahead of everybody.
 I think if he loses that bit of speed, now he's put weight on, he'll be vulnerable and it's going to be easier for Joshua to maybe have an impact and get him out of there.

 AJ is not up against a monster.
 If he wins, he will reaffirm himself as one of the world's top heavyweights.